 icon of manicon of flower

-Basella alba is a PERENNIAL CLIMBER growing to 9 m (29ft 6in) at a fast rate.
+Basella alba is an evergreen Perennial Climber growing to 9 m (29ft 6in) at a fast rate.

-It is hardy to zone 10 and is frost tender.
-It is in flower from May to September, and the seeds ripen from Jul to October.
-The flowers are hermaphrodite (have both male and female organs)
+See above for USDA hardiness.
+It is hardy to UK zone 10 and is frost tender.
+It is in flower from May to September, and the seeds ripen from July to October.
+The species is hermaphrodite (has both male and female organs).

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and prefers well-drained soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very acid soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very acid soils.

 It cannot grow in the shade.
 It prefers moist soil.